 Legislative Feasibility – An assessment of how well existing legislation would support the use of this evidence for the purposes of identity verification.
 Health cards, as one example, warrant a close look because of the sensitivity of personal health information and the presence of healthcare legislation that may limit the use of this data.
 Evidence that comes from outside the realm of the service you are offering will require closer attention since it may not have been collected for the purpose you have in mind.

 Accuracy – The accuracy of the evidence data.
-When accepting a credential, for example, does the issuer of the credential perform checks on the data, or is data purely user-submitted?
+When accepting a credential as evidence, for example, does the issuer of the credential perform checks on the data, or is data purely user-submitted?

 Underlying Identity Proofing – The identity proofing required (if any is) to get the credential or whatever form of evidence you will ask for.
 You may be surprised at what you find out when you start asking questions like: what does it take to get a driver’s license?
 The PCTF’s Public Sector Profile (draft) makes a clear distinction that ties into this criterion, which is the difference between evidence that supports a foundational vs. contextual identity.
 Foundational identity evidence originates from records of birth, immigration, or business registration (“foundational events”).
 Contextual identity evidence includes drivers’ licenses, passports, and social media profiles.